I am sure you have heard before all about sustainability. ‘Go green’ is a typical, catchy advertisement slogan used by many companies.

 On the other hand there a number of choices for you to ‘go green’.
-I am listing the five options that are available that have the greatest impacts on sustainability.
+I am listing the five options that are available that have the greatest impact on sustainability.

 The three Rs: Reduce, Reuse, Recycle

 Wastes are a huge problem for the environment.
-After industrialisation, wastes seem to be alive trying to bury us all.
+After industrialization, wastes seem to be alive trying to bury us all.
 Just notice your street when the collecting employees are on strike!

 Manage your water consumption

-Fresh water is a nonrenewable resource and so we must be very cautious on consumption.
+Freshwater is a nonrenewable resource and so we must be very cautious about consumption.

 The best solution in water management is reducing consumption by changing habits.
 This includes closing the tap when you do need it between.

-However there are more technological advanced alternatives, i.e. using your grey water for watering your garden.
-Grey water is the water you already consumed and with installing a system (yes a lot of pipes come on mind) you can divert it to be used again.
+However, there are more technologically advanced alternatives, i.e. using your greywater for watering your garden.
+Greywater is the water you already consumed and by installing a system (yes a lot of pipes come to mind) you can divert it to be used again.

-Do not want to spend money?
-Use your rain water by storing it in winter.
-However you want to design you water management strategy, it will end up saving you money (even for the more expensive solution).
+Do you not want to spend money?
+Use your rainwater by storing it in winter.
+However you want to design your water management strategy, it will end up saving you money (even for the more expensive solution).

-Energy industry produces the higher amount of emissions from potentially any other industry.
+The energy industry produces a higher amount of emissions from potentially any other industry.
 So it is important to consider adding saving techniques to your everyday life.

 The positive side is that advancing technology means less energy consumption.
-So if you are purchasing new products add it to your list of must-have features.
+So if you are purchasing new products add them to your list of must-have features.

 Eco-labels: Use them to show your care for the planet

-There are a number of ways to show all you efforts on your ‘go green’ transformation and your participation on the ‘sustainability’ race.
+There are a number of ways to show all your efforts on your ‘go green’ transformation and your participation in the ‘sustainability’ race.

-If you are a business owner you may consider to be certified by the ISO 14000 family on Environmental management.
+If you are a business owner you may consider being certified by the ISO 14000 family on Environmental management.
 This will help you also because there are rules to obey and you will manage your strategy better.